adolforalberto/Getting-and-Cleaning-Data-Course-Project/README.md

 Getting-and-Cleaning-Data-Course-Project
 ========================================

-#Getting and Cleaning Data Course Project
+Getting and Cleaning Data Course Project<br>

-#Activities don in the script
+Activities don in the script
 Download the data set
 unzip the file
 load the 3 files of train data